electron/electron/docs/development/testing.md

 in the top-level `package.json`.

-To run only specific tests matching a pattern, run `npm run test -- -g=PATTERN`, replacing the `PATTERN` with a regex that matches the test suites you would like to run.
-As an example: If you want to run only IPC suites, you would run `npm run test -- -g ipc`.
+To run only specific tests matching a pattern, run `npm run test -- -g=PATTERN`, replacing the `PATTERN` with a regex that matches the tests you would like to run.
+As an example: If you want to run only IPC tests, you would run `npm run test -- -g ipc`.

 [standard-addons]: https://standardjs.com/#are-there-text-editor-plugins